-2.2.4 Multilevel converter topologies comparison for STATCOM applications
+2.2.4 Comparison of multilevel converter topologies for STATCOM applications

 In recent years, the demand for high-voltage conversion applications has drastically increased.
 Reliability, availability, controllability, modularity, number of components and losses are the main features for high power STATCOM applications.